rpsft/etlbox/ETLBoxDocu/articles/dataflow/overview_dataflow.md

 All dataflow pipelines will need at least one or more sources.
 Sources are basically everything that can read data from someplace
 (e.g. CSV file or a database table) and then post this data into the pipeline.
 All sources should be able to read data asynchronously.
 That means, while the component reads data from the source, it simultaneously sends the already processed data to components that are connected to source.
-There are different build-in data sources, e.g.: `CSVSource`, `DBSource` or `ExelSource`.
+There are different build-in data sources, e.g.: `CsvSource`, `DbSource` or `ExelSource`.
 If you are in need of another source component, you can either extend the
 `CustomSource`.
 Or you [open an issue in github](https://github.com/roadrunnerlenny/etlbox/issues) describing your needs.

 Once a source starts reading data, it will start sending data to its connected components.
 These could be either a Transformation or Destination.